bcbio/hivdrm/README.md

 CGCCTGAATCCATATAACACTCCAATATTTGCCATAAAAAAGAAGGACAGTACTAAGTGGAGAAAATTAGTAGATTTCAGGGAACTTAATAAAAGAACTCAAGACTTTTGGGAAGTTCAATTAGGAATACCACATCCAGCAGGATTAAAAAAGAAAAAATCAGTGACAGTACTGGATGTGGGGGATGCATATTTTTCAGTTCCTTTAGATGAAGGCTTCAGAAAATATACTGCATTCACCATACCTAGTATAAACAATGAAACACCAGGGATTAGATATCAATATAATGTGCTCCCAGGATCACCAGCAATATTCCAAAGTAGCATGACAAAAATCTTAGAGCCCTTTAGAGCAAGAAATCCAGAAATAGTCATCTATCAATATATGGATGACTTGTATGTGGGATCTGACTTAGAAATAGGGCAACATAGAGCAAAAATAGAGGAATTAAGAGCACATTTATTAGGGTGGGGATTTACCACWCCAGACAAGAAACATCAGAAGGAACCCCCATTTCTTTGGATGGGGTACGAACTCCATCCTGACAAATGGACAGTNNNNNNNNNNCTAGCAGGATGACTTCGATACCCATGGC
 ```

+Barcode processing steps for libraries with multiple samples and blastn step benefit a lot from multithreading.
+Consider running on a server/cluster with 10 threads/20G RAM.

 ## Output

 - DRM.xlsx - 1st sheet - DRM stats, then one sheet per sample
 - freq.xlsx - barcode stats, per sample all and top allele frequencies
 - `_hivdrm_tmp` - intermediate files from all the steps

+## Uninstall

+- `conda remove --name hivdrm_production --all`